-As of 2021, New Jersey had a population of over 9.2 million people, of which about 16.9% were seniors (65 years and above).
-That same year, over 63 thousand seniors died in the state due to heart diseases, cancers, accidents, stroke, Alzheimer's diseases, diabetes, septicemias, and kidney diseases.
+New Jersey has a population of over 9.2 million people, of which about 17% are seniors (65 years and above).
+In 2021, over 63 thousand seniors died in the state due to heart diseases, cancers, accidents, stroke, Alzheimer's diseases, diabetes, septicemias, and kidney diseases.
 Hence, everyone, especially seniors, needs life insurance policies.
 Life insurance is a way you can provide financial security for your loved ones at your demise.

 Besides the obvious death benefit aspect of life insurance, some policies can also serve as an investment tool for retirement planning and improving your financial strength while you are still alive.
 Life insurance typically comes in two categories:

 Here are the most commonly-purchased life insurance companies in New Jersey

 |Banner Life (Legal General)|

 |Haven Life (Mass Mutual)|